 Missing pieces

 So, there are still many unanswered questions and the fans’ group is committed to filling in as many of the gaps as they can.
-They have already established links with several Limerick based organisations which may have access to relevant information, but the lockdown has meant communication has been difficult.
+They have established links with several Limerick based organisations which have provided some useful pointers, and whereas the travel restrictions and lockdowns during the pandemic were inconvenient, they merely slowed research down.
+Records held by the Scottish Catholic Archives, the Edinburgh libraries and the British Newspaper Archive meant research could continue. .

-Next year, it is proposed that a commemorative plaque be donated to Ballingarry AFC by the St Pats branch of the Hibernian Supporters Association at a ceremony to be attended by a number of travelling fans.
-Ballingarry AFC has agreed to provide a permanent location for the plaque which will act as a lasting memorial to one of the town’s most famous, if understated, sons.
+In 2022, a commemorative plaque was donated to Ballingarry AFC by the St Pat’s branch of the Hibernian Supporters Association at a ceremony attended by recently deceased Hibs director Stephen Dunn and a number of travelling fans.
+Ballingarry AFC has provided a permanent location for the plaque which will act as a lasting memorial to one of the town’s most famous, if understated, sons.

-The group will return to Limerick as soon as covid restrictions are lifted.
+The resulting manuscript may be turned into a book to be launched in 2025, the 150th anniversary of the club’s founding.
 If you have any information on Canon Hannan please contact Mike Hennessy on 07850 723261 or mikehennessy1875@outlook.com.
-This article first appeared in the Limerick Leader.
+This article is based on one which first appeared in 2021 in the Limerick Leader.